Pearl Hobson: The Great War & Revolutions (1914–1917)

 In January 1915, in the middle of a very cold winter, the attention of Russians was riveted to another terrible wave, reports of war in Galicia.
 Austro-Hungarian troops launched a counter-offensive against the Russian forces in the Carpathians.
 But this attack was a fiasco, and by March the advancing Russians had taken the great fortress of Przemysl, thus preparing for the march along the pass to Budapest and Vienna - the two capitals of the Habsburg monarchy.
 Dramatic events unfolded in the south and the Russian populace watched them, experiencing a mixture of anxiety and arousal.
 At this time, Russia opened a second front - in the Caucasus Mountains and the Black Sea.
 The Ottoman Empire was its longtime enemy, which is now united with the Central Powers.
 Two months after the start of the war, Turkish warships shelled cities on the southern coast of Russia, including Odessa.

-On September 3, shortly after moving into a new residence at 23 Kamennoostrovsky, Pearl made sure to renew her American passport.
-Around the same time, Tsar Nikolai II made the disastrous decision to replace Grand Duke Nikolai Nikolaevich and assume supreme command of Russia's armed forces.
-From that point onwards, the military's mounting failures were blamed solely on the tsar.
-With the tsar off at the front, Tsarina Alexandra, along with the mysterious holy man Grigory Rasputin, took command of the government.
-Rasputin's murky influence and the negative public perception of the German-born Tsarina as an enemy spy fed talk of dark forces at work that destroyed Russian society's waning trust in the Romanovs.
-Everywhere, pamphlets were distributed claiming: "To be for the Tsar is to be against Russia!"
-Everyone, even Imperial family members, begged Tsar Nikolai for change and reforms to allow society a greater voice in the government, although it was likely to late by then to halt the drift towards revolution.
-Society's lack of trust in the government was matched by the government's distrust of the people.
-Convinced that the people, particularly the bourgeoisie, presented a grave threat to the crown, the Okhrana kept surveillance on the wealthy.
-Private homes were being monitored for subversive activities.
-The government feared many aristocratic women were inviting military officers in their salons and encouraging seditious talk.
-Government agents believed the elite's alienation from the throne a more serious threat than the one posed by the poor and disenfranchised.
-Many aristocrats found life in the city burdensome and many retreated to their country estates.